ipfs-tech/multiformats-multihash-v8/draft-multiformats-multihash.md

 facilitated by a generic cross-registry tag for self-describing multihashes, first proposed to the [NIH registry][] by [Appendix B](https://www.ietf.org/archive/id/draft-multiformats-multihash-03.html#appendix-D.2) in the 2021 internet-draft (v3) of this same document.
+This also extends the NIH registry to larger namespace of the more capacious multiformats registry.

 The translation is achieved thusly: